mkgold/dhpraxis14/dhpraxis15-syllabus.md

 * We will be offering skills workshops throughout the semester.
 Students are responsible for attending a minimum of three workshops over the course of the semester.
 You are free to go to as many as you’d like pending space limitations.
 Students should write one blog post describing how one of the workshops they attended would be especially useful to a particular undergraduate class in their discipline.

-	*Workshop Schedule*
+* *Workshop Schedule*
-Please see the GC Digital Fellows workshop schedule - [http://digitalfellows.commons.gc.cuny.edu/workshops/](http://digitalfellows.commons.gc.cuny.edu/workshops/) and the GCDI calendar for other workshops - [http://gcdi.commons.gc.cuny.edu/events/](http://gcdi.commons.gc.cuny.edu/events/)
+Please see the GC Digital Fellows workshop schedule [http://digitalfellows.commons.gc.cuny.edu/workshops/](http://digitalfellows.commons.gc.cuny.edu/workshops/) and the GCDI calendar for other workshops [http://gcdi.commons.gc.cuny.edu/events/](http://gcdi.commons.gc.cuny.edu/events/)

 **Data Project**

-* Students will identify a dataset of interest and explore it before the end of the semester using a digital tool such as MALLET, Gephi, R, Voyant, Juxta, ImagePlot, or Neatline, among others (many tools can be found in the [DiRT Directory](http://dirtdirectory.org/)).
+* Students will identify a dataset of interest and explore it before the end of the semester using a digital tool such as MALLET, Gephi, R, Voyant, Juxta, ImagePlot, or Neatline, among others (many more tools can be found in the [DiRT Directory](http://dirtdirectory.org/)).
 Early in the semester, students will write one blog post linking to their dataset, explaining why they selected it, noting what datapoints they excluded and why, and describing how they cleaned or prepared the data for analysis.
 Near the end of the semester, students will write a second blog post describing the results of their experiments with their digital tool, focusing in particular on the strengths and limitations of the tool or methodology they used.

 **Final Projects**

-* Students may choose between a) writing a reflective course paper that uses their data project as a case study to demonstrate how new methodologies / digital tools are changing their respective academic fields, b) crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester, or c) creating an individual digital research project on a Commons website that compares the dataset used for your data project with a second, related dataset.
+* Students may choose between **a)** writing a reflective course paper that uses their data project as a case study to demonstrate how new methodologies / digital tools are changing their respective academic fields, **b)** crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester, or **c)** creating an individual digital research project on a Commons website that compares the dataset used for your data project with a second, related dataset.

 **Grading**